jiho/atlasr/documentation/HOWTO create a BRT model.md

 *	Overlay stations : `overlay=TRUE` when checked

-The geographic range determines both which original data points are used and where the prediction is to be made.
-They map to the arguments `lat/lon.min` and `lat/lon.max`.
+The geographic range determines where the prediction is to be made.
+Options map to the arguments `lat/lon.min` and `lat/lon.max`.
 The steps in lon and lat define the precision of the prediction grid and the bin size when binning the original data (when `bin=TRUE`).
 They map to the arguments `lat/lon.step`.

 The `Help` button currently does not do much.
 The `Cancel` button closes the interface (but does not stop the analysis if one was started).
 The `Run` button runs the analysis with the currently selected argument values.